-The Complete Guide to the Benefits of the Amex Fine Hotels & Resorts Program
+The complete guide to the benefits of the American Express Fine Hotels & Resorts programme

-One fantastic benefit enjoyed by cardholders of The Platinum Card from American Express UK is access to a luxury hotel booking system called Fine Hotels & Resorts (FHR).
+The Platinum Card from American Express and its business version, the American Express Business Platinum Card, offer dozens of travel-related perks for cardholders.
+One of the most valuable benefits is access to a luxury hotel booking system called Fine Hotels & Resorts (FHR).

-The FHR program allows Amex Platinum cardholders to book a stay at more than 1,000 luxury hotels worldwide at a rate very close to the best flexible rate.
+The FHR programme allows Amex Platinum and Business Platinum cardholders to book a stay at more than 1,100 luxury hotels worldwide at a rate very close to the best flexible rate.
 And instead of just a typical stay, FHR bookings also come with a host of extra benefits for free:

 - Unique property amenity, such as a spa or food and beverage credit.